joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/09/theater/james-ijames-fat-ham-drama-pulitzer.html?searchResultPosition=7

 **Escaped Alabama Inmate and Officer Are Caught After Crash, Officials Say**\
-`The authorities in Alabama had been searching since April 29 for the corrections officer and the inmate, who disappeared after the officer said she was escorting him to a courthouse appointment.`\
+`The authorities had been searching since April 29 for the corrections officer and the inmate, who they had said were in a “special relationship.”
+The officer was hospitalized with a “self-inflicted” gun wound and was in “very serious condition” they said.`\
 https://nytimes.com/2022/05/09/us/officer-inmate-escape-alabama.html?searchResultPosition=8

 **Victory Day without a victory**\